-The incredible ichthyosaur that starred in the BBC documentary ‘Attenborough and the Sea Dragon’ will be on display at the Charmouth Heritage Coast Centre for all to see and learn about this unique fossil.
+The incredible ichthyosaur that starred in the BBC documentary ‘Attenborough and the Sea Dragon’ is on display at the Charmouth Heritage Coast Centre for all to see and learn about.

-The ichthyosaur was discovered by local collector Chris Moore who has loaned the Sea Dragon to the Centre for a year.
+The ichthyosaur was discovered by local collector Chris Moore who has loaned the Sea Dragon to the Centre.
 The Centre has free entry and is on the beach at Charmouth, one of the best and safest areas to collect fossils on the Jurassic Coast World Heritage Site.

 Come and discover how the pieces of this 200 million year old murder mystery were pieced together and learn how to find your own fossils on the beach on one of our guided fossil hunting walks.